postlight/headless-wp-starter/README.md

 ## Extend the REST and GraphQL APIs

 At this point you can start setting up custom fields in the WordPress admin, and if necessary, creating [custom REST API endpoints](https://developer.wordpress.org/rest-api/extending-the-rest-api/adding-custom-endpoints/) in the Postlight Headless WordPress Starter theme.
-You can also [modify and extend the GraphQL API](https://wpgraphql.com/docs/getting-started/about).

 The primary theme code is located in `wordpress/wp-content/themes/postlight-headless-wp`.

+You can also [modify and extend the GraphQL API](https://wpgraphql.com/docs/getting-started/about), An example of creating a Custom Type and registering a Resolver is located in: `wordpress/wp-content/themes/postlight-headless-wp/inc/graphql`.

+## Linting

 Remember to lint your code as you go:

     docker exec -w /var/www/html/wp-content/themes/postlight-headless-wp wp-headless phpcs